Ask Slashdot: What's the Most Sophisticated Piece of Software Ever Written? - Slashdot

 "Once the worm runs itself on a PC, it tries to get administrator access on that PC.
 It doesn't mind if there's antivirus software installed -- the worm can sneak around most antivirus software.
 Then, based on the version of Windows it's running on, the worm will try one of two previously unknown methods of getting that administrator access on that PC.
 Until this worm was released, no one knew about these secret bugs in Windows either.
 At this point, the worm is now able to cover its tracks by getting underneath the operating system, so that no antivirus software can detect that it exists.
 It binds itself secretly to that PC, so that even if you look on the disk for where the worm should be, you will see nothing.
 This worm hides so well, that the worm ran around the Internet for over a year without any security company in the world recognizing that it even existed."
 What do Slashdot readers think?

-Most successful software ever written (Score:2)
+Most successful software ever written (Score:3)

 Re: (Score:2)